forestgrape/coronavirus/index.md

 <!-- 5.12.21: As RNA vaccines turned out they don't tame SARS-CoV-2, from a coronavirus perspective alone one should stop mass vaccination.-->

-- > 9.12.
-Transparency and Democracy
-- > For true democracy transparent and honest information is key in my opinion.
-True democracy and a state treating everybody as the same in agreement with the human rights may not be possible without transparency.
-The longer transparency and equality before law are lost, to harder it may be to reintroduce them.
+- > 9.12. *Transparency and Democracy:* For democracy transparent and honest information is key.
+Democracy and a state were everybody is equal before law in agreement with the human rights, may not be possible without transparency.
+The longer transparency and equality before law are lost, to harder it is to reintroduce them.

-- > 9.12.
-Transparency of adverse Effects
-  > If there would be possible adverse effects from the vaccines, in my opinion the most important is to go transparently public with these.
-A fond for the affected could be founded.
-Supervision and if necessary treatments or other precautions measures could be initiated for those affected.
-Trying to hide possible adverse effect could have extremely high costs both within and between societies and countries.
-And the world in the long run.
+- 9.12. *Transparency of adverse Effects:* If it  would known that there are previously unknown possible adverse effects from the vaccines, in my opinion the most important is to go transparently public with these.
+  * A fond for the affected could be founded.
+  * Supervision and if necessary treatments or other precautions measures could be initiated for those affected.
+  * Trying to hide possible adverse effect could have extremely high costs both within and between societies and countries - and the world in the long run.

 - 9.12.
 Note on [Vaccine Safety Questions](10_vaccines/vaccine_safety.md):